 Resources on the Iran–Israel–US War

-Our security initiative, SAFE Cincinnati, is coordinating with local law enforcement, partner agencies, and national security partners to keep our institutions and gatherings secure and as safe as possible in the days and weeks ahead.
+Meanwhile, our security initiative, SAFE Cincinnati, continues to coordinate with local law enforcement, partner agencies, and national security partners to keep our institutions and gatherings secure and as safe as possible.
 Jewish Federations of North America (JFNA), Secure Community Network (SCN), and Anti-Defamation League (ADL) have issued joint security guidance for Jewish communities that you can read here.

 JFNA Webinars